lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 quickly.
 Just by the enormous added value generated by the sheer amount of test runs.

-Of course there are other libraries that offer fuzzy testing[^fuzz] for Golang, but before you get a lot of external dependencies into your project, you should try the way via the standard library.
+Of course there are other libraries that offer fuzzy testing[^fuzz] for Golang, but before you get a lot of external dependencies into your project, you should try the way of the standard library offers.

 I will definitely continue to enrich my classic tests with fuzzy tests[^fuzz] through quick.
 Do you disagree with me, have you had bad or good experiences with quick, or do you know a way to make fuzzy testing[^fuzz] much more efficient and better?
 Let's discuss it on [LinkedIn](https://www.linkedin.com/in/lukas-rotermund) or [Xing](https://www.xing.com/profile/Lukas_Rotermund2) – I look forward to your opinion!